productiveops/picohttp/README.md

 web server is to help with learning the HTTP protocol.
 You deal with raw HTTP requests and responses in this server allowing you to play around with the lower level HTTP details.

 The server is not meant to be built and deployed anywhere.
-You simply run it in your IDE (Visual Studio, Rider or VS Code).
+You simply run it in your IDE (Visual Studio, Rider or VS Code) or on the command line.

 ## How to run